phones24/ep133-export-to-daw/README.md

 I spent a lot of time de-obfuscating it (AI helps a lot there), reverse-engineering the files, and eventually building a working library (check src/ep133 folder).
 Then building the web application was easy.

+## Donation

+If you find this project useful, please consider supporting its development with a donation!

+You can find the donation button on the project website, in the top-right corner.